+Type of Nature and Interest held

-Interest held by the Fund Nature and purpose Type of structured entity Investment in units issued by the funds or limited partnerships or shares issued by corporations.
-To manage assets on behalf of third party investors and generate fees for the investment manager.
-Investments funds and mortgage investments, corporations These vehicles are financed through the issue of units to or shares to investors.
+structured entity purpose by the Fund

+Investments funds and mortgage investments, corporations To manage assets on behalf of third party investors and generate fees for the investment manager.
+These vehicles are financed through the issue of units to or shares to investors.
+Investment in units issued by the funds or limited partnerships or shares issued by corporations.